antony-jr/QArchive/README.md

 Learn more about **QArchive** at the official [documentation](https://antony-jr.github.io/QArchive).

+The documentation does not document any new changes that happen at the master branch and will only have information about the released version of the library.
+If you encounter API breaks in master branch, this is intentional, please use the release version. **This situation will change soon in the future, so sorry for the inconvenience.**

 ## Qt6 Support

 Starting from QArchive **v2.2.3**, Qt6 support exists, if you have only Qt6 installed in the system then